Dlwnsrl06/Montreal-STM-Delay-Predictor/README.md

 ## How It Works

 ### `run_pipeline.py` — Pipeline Orchestrator
 The main entry point.
-Just run this once and leave it running — it automatically calls the collector every **10 minutes** and triggers model retraining after every **6 cycles (1 hour)**.
+Just run this once and leave it running as it automatically calls the collector every **10 minutes** and triggers model retraining after every **6 cycles (1 hour)**.
 Logs all activity and retries automatically on errors.

 ### `src/stm_collector.py` — Data Collector
 Called by the pipeline on each cycle.
 Polls the STM real-time API and records live bus arrival data paired with current Montreal weather conditions (temperature, precipitation, wind, etc.) from the Meteostat API.
 Each snapshot is saved to `data_collection/`.